 The Commissioner of the Revenue's Office offers local assistance in filing the Virginia Resident, Part Year Resident and Nonresident returns for the Suffolk City residents who visit or call our office.
 Our staff will assist in amending your tax return if necessary.
 There is no charge and no appointment is necessary.

-FAQ's Regarding State Income Tax
+FAQ's Regarding State Income Tax for filing year: 2016

 Do I need to file a Virginia Income Tax return?

 Answer: You must file a Virginia Income Tax return if you are:

 - Single and your Virginia Adjusted Gross Income (VAGI) is $11,950 or more

 - Married filing jointly and combined VAGI is $23,900 or more